What is Active Imagination?

 Integrating Active Imagination in Therapy

-Robert A. Johnson, a well-known Jungian analyst and writer, shares the following wise and cautious words regarding the practice of Active Imagination, worth quoting in full (in Inner Work, 1986, p.137): ‘Before starting Active Imagination be sure that there is someone available for you to go to or call in case you become overwhelmed by the imagination and can’t cut it off .
+Robert A. Johnson, a well-known Jungian therapist and writer, shares the following wise and cautious words regarding the practice of Active Imagination, worth quoting in full (in Inner Work, 1986, p.137): ‘Before starting Active Imagination be sure that there is someone available for you to go to or call in case you become overwhelmed by the imagination and can’t cut it off .
 For most people this is not a problem.
 In fact, for most people the difficulty is in getting the Active Imagination started.
 But some few people are subject to being so totally possessed by the flow of images, once they start a particularly powerful segment of Active Imagination, that they can’t pull out of it.
 Their minds get lost in the realm of fantasy and can’t find the way back to the here-and-now of the ordinary world.
 Therefore I advise people to start Active Imagination only after they have available to them either an analyst or a layperson who is familiar with the art and could talk them back down to earth if required.’

 After a decade of practicing Active Imagination myself and guiding individuals into the exploration of their own unconscious, I concur that this is a very accurate assessment of Active Imagination!

 Some people struggle to find the point of entry into their psyche, and they greatly benefit from being gently encouraged and guided in relaxing their ‘conscious muscle’ by someone who truly understands what the practice consists in.
-Others find almost too easily the pathway into their unconscious domain, and their eagerness to connect with the flow of images and possibilities presenting themselves make them susceptible to getting lost or overwhelmed.
+Others find almost too easily the pathway into their unconscious domain, and their eagerness to connect with the flow of images and possibilities presenting themselves makes them susceptible to getting lost or overwhelmed.
 They therefore need someone to watch over their inner exploration and act as an anchor in consciousness.

 Most people I have worked with fall between these two extremes, and I have acquired a solid experience safely guiding individuals in the practice of this alchemical art of inner unfolding and transformation.
 It is not that we should be afraid of our unconscious or of Active Imagination as such, but any encounter with our Depths must be approached with caution and respect.